ajeygore/ajeygore.github.com/_includes/_home-writeup.md

 This website mostly talks about software engineering and creating products with help from software and technology.

-I have been writing in software for more than 2 decades now.
+I have been writing software for more than 2 decades now.
 And have been curious about software engineering as craft, mostly about how to write "good" software.

-Software design and development is still in infancy.
-It's pretty new field.
-It has exploded in last few year.
-And one of the reason is that software very flexible, yet writing it, is very rigid procss.
-Writing software requires us to express our intent in a very precise manner.
+Software design and development is still in it's infancy.
+It's pretty new.
+Although it has exploded in the  last few years.
+Writing good software has been a challenge and ever evolving landscape makes it complex.
+Given software by nature very flexible and maliable, yet writing it in a modular, expandable and pluggable way, is a very complex process.
+Writing software requires us to express our intent in a very precise manner, and most of the time, we end up writing tactical solutions with no longitivity and scalability.
+Having tactical yet scalable and strategic yet faster development cycle is a balancing act, that every one needs to learn.

 <blockquote class="blockquote">
 Computer languages are very structured, that means, expressing our business logic and intent, is a tough task unless